What is a surgeons salary in Australia?

 It’s not all about income.
 Locuming enables you to choose when and where you want to work, and how often.
 This means you’re free to do more of the things you love, whether that’s assisting in a community that needs you, or simply spending more time with family and friends.

-Though it’s neurosurgeons who continue to earn the highest surgeon’s salary in Australia at over $600,000, there’s plenty of great job opportunities for general surgeons.
+Neurosurgeons earn the highest surgeon’s salary in Australia at over $800,000.

 Neurosurgery is followed by cardiothoracic surgery, orthopedic surgery, and plastic surgery as Australia's highest-paying surgery roles all making over $550,000 a year.